ettoremessina/fitting-with-mlp-using-tensorflow/one-variable-function-fitting/README.md

 - **-h or --help** shows the above usage
 - **--model** is the directory of a model generated by **fx_fit.py** (see **--modelout** command line parameter of **fx_fit.py**).
 This argument is mandatory.
 - **--ds** is the input dataset in csv format (no header at first line): program uses only the x values (first column).
 In case you haven't a such real world true dataset, for your experiments you can generate it synthetically using **fx_gen.py**.
 This argument is mandatory.
 - **--predictionout** is the file name of prediction values.
-The content of this file is csv (no header at first line) and each line contains a couple of real numbers: the x value comes from input dataset and the prediction is the value of f(x) computed by multilayer perceptron model on x value; this argument is mandatory.
+The content of this file is csv (no header at first line) and each line contains a pair of real numbers: the x value comes from input dataset and the prediction is the value of f(x) computed by multilayer perceptron model on x value; this argument is mandatory.

 ### Example of fx_predict.py usage
 ```bash